uofuseismo/umps/README.md

 # About

-[Utah Message Passing System](https://uofuseismo.github.io/umps/) is a developmental system for complementing the traditional the Earthworm/AQMS system with machine learning tools.
-UMPS is extremely experimental and not recommended for general use.
+[Utah Message Passing System](https://uofuseismo.github.io/umps/) is a message passing library that

+   1. Allows for multiple communication patterns.
+   2. Allows for sending messages of arbitrary formats.
+   3. Addresses the network exploration problem with a hub and spoke model.

 # Compiling